 Frasers Centrepoint Trust said late Friday that it had agreed to sell the YewTee Point mall in western Singapore for S$220 million ($164 million), the latest in a string of divestments for the SGX-listed REIT.

-In a press release, the trust’s manager said that the sale of the community retail centre is expected to be completed on 28 May.
-The buyer was undisclosed but is understood to be a fund managed by DWS, an asset management division of Germany’s Deutsche Bank.
+In a press release, the trust’s manager said the sale of the community retail centre is expected to be completed on 28 May.
+The buyer was undisclosed but is understood to be Arch Capital, which is managing a fund on behalf of a German investor.

 The deal would mark the third divestment of a shopping centre announced by FCT in the last seven months, after its sale of Bedok Point in eastern Singapore and Anchorpoint in the central region during the closing months of 2020.